I hate Meche.

 “Meche” saw her mother’s side of the family once or twice a year.
 They always praised her quiet demeanor, good behavior, bookishness and studiousness.
-They never bothered to really get to know her.
+She always felt a bit distant from her relatives, though, as if they didn’t really know or understand her.

 “Meche” held herself at tension when other people were around.
 She wanted people to like her.
 She wanted to please.

 “Meche” had a really awkward phase with her hair in high school.
 She was one of those black girls who walks around with relaxed hair so pitifully dry, lopsided and fried to a crisp that you just want to drag her to the nearest barber shop and shave it all off.
 She even let her mom convince her to wear a wig for a little bit, which ended in a disastrous fungal scalp infection when she sweat too much in the wig.
 When she finally did build up the nerve to cut off the chemically-straightened mess and let her natural hair grow out, one of her coworkers told her that she looked like “Steve Urkel”, and one of her closest friends “didn’t really like how it looked”.